“If you believe what you like in the Gospel, and reject what you don’t like, it is not the Gospel you believe, but yourself.” ― Augustine of Hippo

-I know this magazine is called Happy Sonship.
-We have a high value for joy, pleasure and the enjoyment of our life Christ.
+I know this online magazine is called Happy Sonship.
+We have a high value for joy, pleasure and the enjoyment of life.
 But happiness is a by-product of surrender.
-Jesus wants me happy but he also wants me holy.
+Jesus wants me happy and he also wants me to be kind and generous.
 He wants me happy, but he also wants my wife happy (and sometime the greatest hindrance to her happiness is the pursuit of my own).
 He did say, “I came to give you a life more abundant”.

 Happiness is included, but there is also sacrifice, work, and a whole lot of dying to self.

 The opposite actually!
 Jesus came to give us what we don’t deserve.
 He came so we could have his life, his fullness, his eternity.
 I know people who had HIV because of their past lifestyle and in one second, Jesus healed them.
 I know people (myself included) who have messed up majorly but Jesus covered their sins and restored their relationships.

 Our deepest fear is judgement.
 Our deepest longing is love.
 Christ removes the one and provides the other.